pivotx/PivotX-extensions/extensions/wxrexport/docs/wordpress.markdown

 To be able to attach some of the imports to a dummy user in stead of letting the accompanying userid be defined when importing, it is handy to define some dummy user.

+__Thumbnail size__

+If you want to set the replacement string thumb_repl correctly first check out your setting of it by looking into Settings / Media / Thumbnail size.
+By default it is set to 150x150 but you can select another value.
+If you do then set the replacement string in the code to the same value (if you want to use it of course).

 __Additional plugins__

 If you are going to export your Extrafields and their values you need to install plugin ACF (Advanced Custom Fields) and if your going to export your Galleries you can install plugin Envira (Lite) or Media Library Assistant.